pathology: tennis elbow

 Predisposing

-– Behavior of the musculoskeletal system
+– Behaviour of the movement apparatus

 1. various sports such as rowing, tennis, other racket sports

-2. various musical instruments such as violin
+2. Various musical instruments such as the violin

 3. intensive use of the computer mouse